peppertech/OracleJETWorkshop2019/part1.md

 </oj-timeline>
 ```

-4. In the browser, you should now see the Timeline scenario working and displaying data, exactly as shown in the [Single Series Timeline from the Oracle JET Cookbook].
+4. In the browser, you should now see the Timeline scenario working and displaying data, exactly as shown in the [Single Series Timeline from the Oracle JET Cookbook](https://www.oracle.com/webfolder/technetwork/jet/jetCookbook.html?component=timeline&demo=basicTimeline).

 ### (c) Customize the Timeline Component